piotrplenik/clean-code-php/README.md

 1. Breaks [Encapsulation](https://en.wikipedia.org/wiki/Encapsulation_%28object-oriented_programming%29).
 2. Breaks [Decorators](https://en.wikipedia.org/wiki/Decorator_pattern).
 3. Is harder to [mock](https://en.wikipedia.org/wiki/Mock_object) in a test suite.
-4. Makes diffs of commits harder to read.
+4. Makes the diffs in commits harder to read.

-For more information you can read the full [blog post](https://ocramius.github.io/blog/fluent-interfaces-are-evil/) on this topic written by [Marco Pivetta](https://github.com/Ocramius).
+For more information, you can read the full [blog post](https://ocramius.github.io/blog/fluent-interfaces-are-evil/) on this topic written by [Marco Pivetta](https://github.com/Ocramius).

 **Bad:**